mokshdagangrade/AI-Agent-for-Summarization/README.md

 - Improve the LLM prompts for sharper and more reliable summaries.
 - Allow importing/exporting data as PDF or CSV.
 - Support side-by-side comparison of multiple hosts.
-- Dockerize the app so it’s easy to run anywhere with a single command.
 - Build a full Angular frontend.
 Streamlit has been great for quick prototyping, but Angular would give us more control, scalability, and a polished experience closer to a real-world product.